Webex: Services

 The WebEx Connect product allows for custom communication workflows, such as those used in customer relationship management.
 The product allows plug-ins to the WebEx platform to connect to popular messaging and social media platforms.

 Defunct products include a business version of AOL's instant messaging software, AIM Pro, with additional features to help workers collaborate using conferencing tools offered by Webex.

 Related acquisitions by Cisco

 In October 2020, Cisco acquired BabbleLabs.

+In May 2021, Cisco acquired Slido, a Slovak audience-interaction platform.
+Slido was subsequently integrated into Webex while continuing to be offered as a standalone product.

 In February 2021, Cisco acquired imimobile, a provider of communications platform as a service (CPaaS) solutions for its Webex collaboration portfolio IMImobile.

 Legal proceedings and inquiries

 Goldman Sachs securities fraud investigation

 As a result of a securities fraud investigation initiated by the SEC and by various state Attorney General offices, Goldman Sachs faced charges of issuing unfair research, including coverage of WebEx, and IPO violations for the period 1999 to 2001.
 Webex management allegedly dictated to Goldman Sachs analysts what the research should and should not include.
 Webex maintains the management's information was accurate.
 Another charge accuses Goldman Sachs of violating securities law in its allocation of shares in WebEx's initial public offering.